Laylat al-Raghaib: History

-Since most contemporary scholars agreed with ʿIzz ad-Dīn, the Ayyubid Sultan al-Malik al-Kamil forbade the performance of Raghaib prayer in the mosques in 1235.
-The custom remained popular in the area, however, and the sultanate ultimately permitted it again a few years later, based on Ibn al-Salah's fatwa.

 The 15th-century Ottoman scholar Shams al-Din al-Fanari (d.
 1430) wrote a treatise defending Raghaib customs.
 Also, in the Ottoman Empire, the notion spread that on that night Amina bint Wahb, the Prophet's mother, realized that she was about to give birth to a Prophet.
 Furthermore, before 1588 it became a common custom to light up the minarets on Raghaib night.
 During the 17th century, the Kadizadeli movement in the Ottoman Empire controversially challenged the permissibility of observing Ragha'ib, as part of their broader anti-innovation ideology; their responses ranged from walking out of the prayer in protest to (in Bursa in 1703) physically attacking the congregation, although by that time Anatolian Muslims widely viewed these prayers as part of canonical Islamic worship.
 The opponents of the Kadizadelis, on the other hand insisted that these prayers were too deeply rooted in local custom to be banned, and that they attracted people to a life of piety.

 From the 18th century, special poems of praise to the Prophet were written for Raghaib night, which were recited with musical accompaniment.
 These praise poems were called Regaibiyye.
 The best-known Regaibiyye was the Masnawī Matlau'l-fecr written by Selahaddin Uşşakī (d.
 1783).